Back to Knowledge Hub

 Active duty military service members must file form DD 2058 along with their Homestead application and submit it to the local military Finance Office to establish the District as their domicile.

-Common Issues with Homestead Deduction
+What Are the Common Issues with the Homestead Deduction?

 1. Ownership Issues: To qualify for the Homestead Deduction, the homeowner's name must be on the deed to the property.
 In cases of property transfers without legal representation, a deed must be filed to transfer the property to the new owner.
 It is crucial to ensure proper recording of the deed with a title company if there are any issues with property ownership records.